Oregon: Structure

 Governors in Oregon serve four-year terms and are limited to two consecutive terms, but an unlimited number of total terms.
 Oregon has no lieutenant governor; in case the office of governor is vacated, Article V, Section 8a of the Oregon Constitution specifies that the Secretary of State is first in line for succession.
-The other statewide officers are Treasurer, Attorney General, Superintendent, and Labor Commissioner.
+The other statewide officers are Treasurer, Attorney General, and Labor Commissioner.

 The biennial Oregon Legislative Assembly consists of a thirty-member Senate and a sixty-member House.
-The state supreme court has seven elected justices, currently including the only two openly gay state supreme court justices in the nation.
-They choose one of their own to serve a six-year term as Chief Justice.

-The debate over whether to move to annual sessions is a long-standing battle in Oregon politics, but the voters have resisted the move from citizen legislators to professional lawmakers.
+A debate over whether to move to annual sessions is a long-standing battle in Oregon politics, but the voters have resisted the move from citizen legislators to professional lawmakers.
 Because Oregon's state budget is written in two-year increments and, there being no sales tax, state revenue is based largely on income taxes, it is often significantly over or under budget.
 Recent legislatures have had to be called into special sessions repeatedly to address revenue shortfalls resulting from economic downturns, bringing to a head the need for more frequent legislative sessions.
 Oregon Initiative 71, passed in 2010, mandates the legislature to begin meeting every year, for 160 days in odd-numbered years, and 35 days in even-numbered years.

-Oregonians have voted for the Democratic presidential candidate in every election since 1988.
-In 2004 and 2006, Democrats won control of the State Senate, and then the House.
-Since 2023, Oregon has been represented by four Democrats and two Republicans in the U.S. House of Representatives.
-Since 2009, the state has had two Democratic U.S. senators, Ron Wyden and Jeff Merkley.
-Oregon voters have elected Democratic governors in every election since 1986, most recently electing Tina Kotek over Republican Christine Drazan and Independent Betsy Johnson in the 2022 gubernatorial election.

-The base of Democratic support is largely concentrated in the urban centers of the Willamette Valley.
-The eastern two-thirds of the state beyond the Cascade Mountains typically votes Republican; in 2000 and 2004, George W. Bush carried every county east of the Cascades.
-However, the region's sparse population means the more populous counties in the Willamette Valley usually outweigh the eastern counties in statewide elections.
+The state supreme court has seven elected justices, currently including the only two openly gay state supreme court justices in the nation.
+They choose one of their own to serve a six-year term as Chief Justice.